 Vehicle Burglary

 This Class A Misdemeanor occurs when the offender breaks into a vehicle not used for habitation with the intent to commit a felony or other theft.
-Charges can mean up to a year in prison and a maximum fine of $4,000.
+Charges can result in up to a year in county jail and a maximum fine of $4,000.

 When someone breaks into a machine holding coins, this is also considered a Class A Misdemeanor offense.
 Machines falling under the protection of this law include those providing lawful amusement (games or candy and toy machines, for example), sales of goods like snack and beverage dispensers, or other valuable things such as ATMs.